ardanlabs/gotraining/reading/design_guidelines.md

 * Packages in Go provide API boundaries that should focus on solving one specific problem or a highly focused group of problems.

-* You must understand how changes to the data for a particular package affects the other packages that depend on it.
+* You must understand how changes to the API for a particular package affects the other packages that depend on it.

 * Recognizing and minimizing cascading changes across different packages is a way to architect adaptability and stability in your software.